rupimanoj/RoverSearch/report.md

 Rover.nav_angles = angles
 ```

+![perception step code][perception_step_code]

 ### Decision step

 There were not many changes required on decision step function.
-Default implementation given as part of project artifacts would be suffice.
+Default implementation given as part of project artifacts would be suffice. <br/>
 By default steering angles were capped to -15 on lower exterme and 15 to higher exterme.
-This is changed to -20 and 20.
+This is changed to -20 and 20. <br/>
 One more deviation from default implementation is made to make rover follow along the wall.
 For steering angle, an offset of +10 is added after obtaining mean steering angle.
 This make rover to follow along the left wall and increases the probability of finding rock samples.

+![decision step code][decision_step_code]

+### Drive rover

+In Autonomous mode, after many trial runs on average rover is able to map about 45 percentage of map with fidelity around 85 percentage.
+All the rock samples that were part of mapped area were getting detected.

+### Incomplete Work and Improvements

+* Explore unmapped areas.
+Right now rover is unable to map entire area even with wall following technique.
+Rover is continuously exploring already mapped areas.
+* Pick rock samples.
+Even though rock samples are getting detected, these is no code implemented to pick rocks.
+* If rover goes into stuck state, no recovery techniques were used.